barkha-gupta/barkha-gupta/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [guptabarkha0610@gmail.com](mailto:guptabarkha0610@gmail.com)
-* 🧠  I'm learning angular and next js
+* 🧠  I'm learning next js
 * 🤝  I'm open to collaborating on interesting projects and code bases based on typescript or javascript.
 * ⚡  I recentIy got into tech.
-I aspire to be among the 1% developers in the next 5 years.
+I aspire to be among the top developers in the next 5 years.

 ### Skills